 Holy Family Memorial understands that every moment of every day matters for patients who are diagnosed with a terminal illness.
-Our holistic approach focuses on meeting each patient and their family's physical, spiritual, and emotional needs in order to empower to live up until the end.
+Our holistic approach focuses on meeting each patient and their family’s physical, spiritual, and emotional needs in order to empower them to live up until the end.

 Built on the foundation that death is a unique journey and can be a personal, peaceful, dignified experience, HFM Hospice offers terminally ill patients and their families a guide through the end of life journey.

-Hospice Staff and Services
+Hospice staff and services

 Hospice care is designed to provide patients with comfort, symptom management, and support when they are no longer seeking curative treatment.
 Medical and support services are provided to patients and families by a coordinated, interdisciplinary team of highly skilled and dedicated people working from each patient’s individualized plan of care.